 - Facebook Events

 - All Conference Alert

 You will also want to use Google to find listing sites tailored for your niche or industry.
 Start by typing in “[your industry] [type of event] [year]” into the search bar.

-If you’re running a conference for software developers, search for “software development conferences 2018.”
+For example, if you’re running a conference for software developers, search for ‘software development conferences 2018’.

 Note that not all of the resulting pages you get using this simple technique are listing websites.
 Some pages are round-ups by bloggers and influencers in the industry.
 You can, of course, reach out to these publishers and convince them to add your event.
 But your success rate won’t be as high compared to getting published on listing sites.

 However, you can also find gems – highly relevant event directories you won’t find otherwise.
 Using the example above, scanning the first page led me to SoftDev Conferences, a site you want to be in if you’re running a programming and software development conference!